thedepressor/CV-Resume-Template/README.md

 I am also willing to make a whole new template for somebody if they ask, for a small fee (no more than $5 a template, depending on the complexity).
 (Include subject: newtemp)

-Finally, I will fill in a CV/Resume for you if you provide me with the neccessary details, again, for a small fee (no more than $15).
+Finally, I will fill in a CV/Resume for you if you provide me with the neccessary details, again, for a small fee (no more than $15, depending on the length of the information).
 (Include subject: fill)

 E-mail me about anything at gregory.f.manley@gmail.com

-Payment options include BTC, ZEC, BCN, XMR, DASH, AEON, DOGE, and PayPal.
-After contact is established, payment is due before any work is started.
-If you choose not to continue after paying, a partual refund may be offering, if within 15 days of original payment.
+# Donations and Payments
 Donations can be sent to:
   BTC: 1DDNK2wmh46yXQsEYRgaEsetTyoBs62ts7
   ZEC: t1RMsVfNgsXB4bU4KnfQ7Bqdc4M51KGXjCZ